-The studio is excited to welcome Dan DiCaprio who will teach Wood Rings and Wire Inlay on October 8th and 9th.
-Dan is a visiting artist from Richmond, Va.
-Read on to learn more about his work and be sure to reserve your spot in his class here!
+The studio is excited to welcome Dan DiCaprio who will teach Wood Rings and Wire Inlay on October 8th and 9th, 2016.
+Dan is a visiting artist from Richmond, VA.
+Read on to learn more about his work!

 DD: I have an MFA in Metal Design from East Carolina University, that’s where I received most of my training.
 After that, I learned traditional goldsmithing on the job at Hoover and Strong.
 I think both of these experiences have shaped the way that I work and approach my designs in the studio.
 Working with Bob Ebendorf, Tim Lazure, Linda Darty and Mi-Sook Hur all influenced the way I think about contemporary jewelry.
 While living in Richmond I taught metals at Virginia Commonwealth University where I worked with Susie Ganch.
 She was also very influential to the way I taught and understood how to explain my practice to students.

 CC:What does you material choice mean to you and your work?

 DD: I started working with wood when I wanted to create larger dimensional forms that could still be worn on the body.
 I was originally chasing hairlike textures on metal vessels and wanted to make these pieces wearable.
 By choosing wood I could still get these forms and textures but have it light enough to be worn.